celine-14/second-portfolio/README.md

 ### Website Functionality Testing

+- All buttons are functioning and trigger the correct function

 ### UI Testing

 - Evaluated designs including layout, colours, fonts, font sizes, text formatting, buttons, lists, icons and links.
 - Tested with different screen resolutions and devices using Chrome DevTools.
+- Game is played and results are always accurate.
-- Tested colour contrast across all pages using [Color Contrast Analyzer](https://color.adobe.com/create/color-contrast-analyzer) by Adobe and made sure the colour contrast is high enough.
+- Tested colour contrast using [Color Contrast Analyzer](https://color.adobe.com/create/color-contrast-analyzer) by Adobe and made sure the colour contrast is high enough and easy to read.

 ### Compatibility Testing